GianRomani/Notes/Recommender Systems/Sequential RS/Sequential RS.md

 ## Other important aspects

-- **Context-aware SRS** -> context couldheavily influence the user's choice;
+- **Context-aware SRS** -> context could heavily influence the user's choice;
 - **Social-aware SRS** -> others' behaviors or opinions often affect the users' choices;
 - **Interactive SRS** -> Multi-time step recommendations, for example in e-commerce RS we should consider users' behaviors as continuous rather than isolated events;
-- **Cross-domain SRS** -> there could be sequential dependencies between items from different domains (for example, the purchase of a car insurance after the purcahse of a car).
+- **Cross-domain SRS** -> there could be sequential dependencies between items from different domains (for example, the purchase of a car insurance after the purchase of a car).

 ## Input Module

 ### Side Information
 Side information (images, text description, dwell time etc) can be used to improve the recommendations.
 Models like [p-RNN](https://dl.acm.org/doi/pdf/10.1145/2959100.2959167?casa_token=OIRhtMXXltMAAAAA:k1sJRHomehw5og8QnbaEK3WxqEqSrzBHlEWWMnaMcCPIr05O3d8DUAqLKwM_8Xr-5BmBtqULYh0) or [CSAN](https://dl.acm.org/doi/pdf/10.1145/3240508.3240609) uses parallel RNNs to process item IDs, images and texts which hidden layers are then concatenated to generate the input.